 The idea of using the results of abstract interpretation for program verification and debugging is not new.
+For instance, a dataflow analysis applied to a typelevel abstract interpretation of the Java virtual machine is the basis of all existing bytecode verifiers [11,10].
 Analysis results allow proving that the program is correct w.r.t. non-trivial correctness conditions.
 This is also the case in CiaoPP, whose combination of abstract interpretation with a flexible assertion language opens the door to many uses of abstract interpretation for program development.